wemos/docs/docs/en/tutorials/d1/get_started_with_arduino_d1.rst

 Configure Board
 -------------------
-After install hardware package, you will see WEMOS boards in the Tools→Board:xxx Choose your right board.
+After install hardware package, you will see LOLIN D1 boards in the Tools→Board:xxx Choose your right board.